Cleaning Up Abandoned Uranium Mines

 There are over 500 abandoned uranium mines on Navajo Nation.
 This page provides information about contamination from the mines and how it is being addressed.

 From 1944 to 1986, nearly 30 million tons of uranium ore were extracted from Navajo lands under leases with the Navajo Nation.
 Many Navajo people worked the mines, often living and raising families in close proximity to the mines and mills.
-Today the mines are closed, but a legacy of uranium contamination remains, including over 500 abandoned uranium mines (AUMs) as well as homes and drinking water sources with elevated levels of radiation.
+Today the mines are closed, but a legacy of uranium contamination remains, including over 500 abandoned uranium mines (AUMs) as well as homes and water sources with elevated levels of radiation.
 Potential health effects include lung cancer from inhalation of radioactive particles, as well as bone cancer and impaired kidney function from exposure to radionuclides in drinking water.
 Learn more about health effects of uranium and how you can avoid contact with it.

 EPA maintains a strong partnership with the Navajo Nation and, since 1994, the Superfund Program has provided technical assistance and funding to assess potentially contaminated sites and develop a response.